EU top official: Budget cuts are 'difficult pill to swallow'

 In a speech delivered to European lawmakers, European Commission President Ursula von der Leyen admitted that the budget deal for the next seven years adopted this week after a four-day EU leaders's summit features many inadequacies.

-The budget worth 1.07 trillion ($1.2 trillion) was negotiated in tandem with a 750 billion-euro ($868 billion) economic recovery package that aims to help EU countries bounce back from the recession caused by the coronavirus pandemic.
+The 1.07 trillion-euro ($1.2 trillion) budget was negotiated in tandem with a 750 billion-euro ($868 billion) economic recovery package that aims to help EU countries bounce back from the recession caused by the coronavirus pandemic.

-The European lawmakers, who have the final say in approving the budget, are expected to vote later Thursday on a resolution that strongly criticises the conclusions of the summit.
-A final vote on the budget at the EU Parliament is not expected to take place before the end of the year.
+A few hours after Von der Leyen's speech, lawmakers adopted a resolution by a large majority that strongly criticizes the cuts.
+Threatening to withhold their consent if a better agreement isn't found during future negotiations, they said the planned cuts will “undermine the foundations of a sustainable and resilient recovery.”
+A final vote on the budget is not expected to take place before the end of the year.

 Von der Leyen said the deal reached this week after a marathon summit was the “light at the end of the tunnel.
 But with light also comes shadow.
 And in this case, the shadow comes in the form of a very lean long term EU budget.”